Intertemporal CAPM

-Within mathematical finance, the Intertemporal Capital Asset Pricing Model, or ICAPM, is an alternative to the CAPM provided by Robert Merton.
-It is a linear factor model with wealth as state variable that forecast changes in the distribution of future returns or income.
+In mathematical finance, the intertemporal capital asset pricing model, or ICAPM, created by Robert C. Merton, is an alternative to the capital asset pricing model (CAPM).
+It is a linear factor model with wealth as state variable that forecasts changes in the distribution of future returns or income.

 In the ICAPM investors are solving lifetime consumption decisions when faced with more than one uncertainty.
 The main difference between ICAPM and standard CAPM is the additional state variables that acknowledge the fact that investors hedge against shortfalls in consumption or against changes in the future investment opportunity set.

 Continuous time version

 Merton considers a continuous time market in equilibrium.

-The state variable (X) follows a brownian motion:
+The state variable (X) follows a Brownian motion:

 The investor maximizes his Von Neumann–Morgenstern utility:

 where T is the time horizon and B[W(T),T] the utility from wealth (W).

 The investor has the following constraint on wealth (W).

 Let $w_i$ be the weight invested in the asset i.
 Then:

 where $r_i$ is the return on asset i.